Proactive AI risk minimization for secure AI adoption

 AI Risks

-Artificial intelligence carries significant risks for organizations — from adversarial attacks and data poisoning to data protection violations.
-ADVISORI identifies, assesses, and minimizes AI risks with our safety-first approach to responsible AI implementation.
+AI carries significant risks for organisations: from adversarial attacks and data poisoning to AI hallucinations, data protection violations, and EU AI Act penalties up to �35 million.
+ADVISORI identifies, assesses, and minimises AI risks with a safety-first approach � ensuring responsible, regulatory-compliant AI implementation.

-• ✓Comprehensive AI risk analysis and threat modeling
+• Comprehensive AI risk analysis and threat modeling

-• ✓Protection against adversarial attacks and model poisoning
+• Protection against adversarial attacks and model poisoning

-• ✓GDPR-compliant AI security and data protection measures
+• GDPR-compliant AI security and data protection measures

-• ✓Proactive governance for secure AI systems
+• Proactive governance for secure AI systems

 Your strategic success starts here